Flexmonster Software License Agreement (“Agreement”) has been revised and is effective as of January 8, 2025.

 dotnet run

 As soon as you start the sample .NET Core server, it automatically preloads the data specified in the Indexes property.
 Thus, when Flexmonster Pivot requests the data, the server responds with the already preloaded data.
-To connect to your data, read the following section: Connect to the data source.
+Note that the preloaded data is kept in the server’s RAM, so the number of indexes you can specify is limited by the amount of RAM available to the server.

 new Flexmonster({